AUTOMOTIVE AND ENERGY RESEARCH AND INDUSTRIAL MENTORSHIP REU PROGRAM @OU

-Are you a motivated and talented undergraduate student who is interested in spending 10 weeks this summer working on exciting automotive and energy research projects?
+Are you a motivated undergraduate student who is interested in spending 10 weeks this summer working on exciting automotive and energy research projects?

 Would you like to immerse yourself in industrial/automotive research projects and experience one-on-one interactions with faculty, industrial mentors and graduate students?

 Would you also like to learn more about graduate school or engineering and research careers, develop strong mentoring relationships, improve your communication skills, go on field trips and improve your resume?

 If you answered yes to these questions, then the AERIM: Automotive and Energy Research and Industrial Mentorship Summer Research Experience for Undergraduates (REU) Program at Oakland University (OU) is for you!

 Please take the time to browse through our website to learn about our program and feel free to contact us with any questions.
 We strongly encourage women and minority students to apply.
 No prior automotive or research experience required!

 |This program is funded in 2014-2016 by National Science Foundation REU Site program under Grant No. EEC-1359137.
 It was previously funded in 2010-2012 under grant EEC-1004915 and in 2006-2008 under grant EEC-0552737.|